vtex/shoreline/packages/admin-ui-docs/docs/components/radio.md

 ## State

-The `Radio` component is always used in a `RadioGroup` context, so handling the states of each one of them and maintaining accessibility can be tricky.
+The `Radio` component is always used in a `RadioGroup` context, we provide a hook to handle the state of radio groups and standalone radios.

 ### useRadioState hook